RTEMS/rtems-docs/eng/req/items.rst

 default
     The attribute value shall be a list.
-Each list element shall be a :ref:`SpecTypeBuildOptionDefaultValue`.
+Each list element shall be a :ref:`SpecTypeBuildOptionValue`.
 It shall be the list of default values of the option.
-When a default value is needed, the first value on the list which is enabled according to the enabled set is choosen.
+When a default value is needed, the first value on the list which is enabled according to the enabled set is chosen.
 If no value is enabled, then the default value is ``null``.

 description
     The attribute value shall be an optional string.
 It shall be the